Skip to content

 You can use this process to request tokens for your own and third-party APIs, and to test custom scopes added to claims.
 Below are the steps to generate id and access tokens with Postman.

-For instruction on how to test M2M tokens, see XREF.
+See the instructions on how to test M2M tokens.

 Before you begin